elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/05-operators-and-variables.markdown

 true
 ```

-The `or` and `and` operators are called _short-circut_ operators as they execute the left-side first and only execute the right side if necessary.
+The `or` and `and` operators are called _short-circuit_ operators as they execute the left-side first and only execute the right side if necessary.

 We can use the `||` (logical OR), `&&` (logical AND), and `!` (logical not) operators which accept arguments of all types.
 All values from these operators evaluate to true except for `false` and `nil`.